GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/summary-reports/design-decisions/index.md

   and click **Simulate** to see how they impact the output:

 <figure>
-{% Img src="image/EvKqfXr4ercavLaApW41d8uGXN72/8o20EoPwoN2fxoNHPg82.jpg", alt="Screenshot: Noise Lab interface for Simple mode", width="800", height="450" %}
+{% Img src="image/EvKqfXr4ercavLaApW41d8uGXN72/8o20EoPwoN2fxoNHPg82.jpg", alt="Noise Lab interface for Simple mode", width="800", height="450" %}
   <figcaption>
     Noise Lab interface for Simple mode.
   </figcaption>